TomHilder/wakeflow/paper/paper.md

 induced by planets embedded in gaseous circumstellar disks.
 These perturbations take the form of a spiral shock wave [@Ogilvie:2002], and are often called a "planet wake" in analogy with that produced by a boat in a lake.
+Using `Wakeflow`, users may calculate the perturbed density and velocity fields of the gas in the disk.
+These may be used with radiation transfer codes to generate synthetic observations that map both the gas distribution and the gas kinematics.
+Comparison with real observations, such as from molecular line emission taken with the Attacama Large Millimetre Array, allows researchers to infer the properties of potential planets as well as the disk itself.

 # Statement of need